Gwen Stefani Wants Baby With Blake Shelton Now, Used To Have No Clue Who He Was

 Speaking of TLC, they’re not a group that country music fans would ever expect Blake to cover, but he recently did just that.
 As Rolling Stone reports, he joined the other Voice coaches to perform an acoustic version of TLC’s 1994 hit, “Waterfalls.”

-Fans of The Voice better enjoy seeing their favorite foursome working together while they can, because the coaches are all about to turn on each other.
+Fans of The Voice better enjoy seeing their favorite foursome working together while they can because the coaches are all about to turn on each other.
 Gwen Stefani, Blake Shelton, Adam Levine, and Alicia Keys might be the best of friends, but they’ll do everything they can to take each other down when The Voice returns to NBC on February 27.

 [Featured Image by Pascal Le Segretain/Getty Images]